-To learn more about what Medicare is, we recommend referencing your official "Medicare and You" handbook, using Medicare.gov, or simply giving us a call!
+To learn more about what Medicare is, we recommend referencing your official

+"Medicare and You" handbook and using Medicare.gov

 First, when most people use the phrase "Medicare" they are typically referring to Medicare Part A and Part B. These two "parts" make up what is known as "Original Medicare".
 This was implemented in 1965 when Medicare was first enacted and this is the only portion of Medicare directly provided by the federal government.